 - Significant research funding: start and end dates of funding, type, source and amount of funding; role in preparation of the funding application within the research group; name of principal investigator

 - Total number of publications

-- Up to 10 of your most important publications.
-Obligatory information: author(s), title, year of publication, name of series/journal, type of publication.
-Link to publication, if available.
-Do not give journal rankings, journal impact factors or citation metrics (e.g. h-index).
+- Up to 10 of your most important publications; obligatory information: author(s), title, year of publication, name of series/journal, type of publication. link to publication, if available; you should not give journal rankings, journal impact factors or citation metrics (e.g. h-index) in your CV.

 - Justify your role and choice in terms of the project and/or your research career.

 - The complete list of publications is a separate appendix to the application.

 Other research outputs: